Skip to content

 You can also invite collaborators from outside your company to work with you on individual decks.
 And if you opt for a paid plan, Pitch introduces workspace roles, shared private folders, and version history.

 Pitch also offers one of the more impressive generative AI features on this list.
-It still struggles to pull in relevant images, but I found the AI-generated written content and design to be top-notch.
+As with most of them, it still struggles to pull in relevant images, but I found the AI-generated written content and design to be top-notch.

-Pitch pricing: Free plan offers unlimited presentations and custom templates for up to 5 members and 2 guests; paid plans start at $25/month for 2 editors with additional workspace features, presentation analytics, and more.
+Pitch pricing: Free plan offers unlimited presentations and custom templates for up to 5 members and 2 guests; paid plans start at $15/month for 1 editor and 5 guests with additional AI credits, Pitch branding removal, and more.

 Gamma (Web)